 Lab2 : Implement read and write entry point using ioctl command.

 Lab3 : Write a character driver that has three ioctl commands: a)Set the process ID to which signals should be sent. b)Set the signal which should be sent. c)Send the signal.

-CH6: CONCURRENCY AND RACE CONDITION
+CH6: KERNEL LOCKING MECHANISM CONCURRENCY AND RACE CONDITIONConcurrency and its Managements

-Semaphores and Mutexes
+Semaphores versus Mutexes